dpgraham/saucectl-hoppscotch-example-cb/README.md

 This repo contains a simple set of ```GET``` method requests and test assertions created using HoppScotch, which can be run using ```saucectl```.

 Behind the scenes, the tests and the Hoppscotch CLI is packaged in a Hoppscotch docker image that can be run in Sauce Labs cloud, and also as part of your CI pipeline.
-At the end of the test run, test result output from Hoppscotch is shown on the terminal in addition to a test exectution summary from ```saucectl```.
+At the end of the test run, test result output from Hoppscotch is shown on the terminal in addition to a test execution summary from ```saucectl```.
 The docker container is run in Sauce Labs cloud using our [Sauce Orchestrate](https://docs.saucelabs.com/hosted-orchestration/) that is in beta at the moment.

 #### What are the pre-requisites?
 To run this test suite, you will need